 Mr. Hall attended Rutgers University where he graduated in1970 with a B.A. degree in Music Theory and Composition.

-He has written about the disc jockey in his book titled, The Bill Randle Chronicles: From Electric Elvis to The Shakers.
+Mr. Hall has written about this popular Cleveland disc jockey in his book titled, The Bill Randle Chronicles: From Electric Elvis to The Shakers.

 -the music of Tonga for the National Geographic Society LP album (1972)